 If not previously identified as requiring assistance, the voter must complete an affidavit before anyone will be permitted to accompany the voter into the voting booth.

 If the voter does not bring a person to provide assistance, two election workers of different political affiliations may accompany the elector to the voting booth.

 FL is a Closed Primary State

 Florida is a Closed Primary State.
 This means that only voters who are registered members of a political party may vote for their respective party’s candidates in a Primary Election.
-Voters without party affiliation are not eligible to vote for party candidates and voters who belong to a minor party can only vote for party candidates if those candidates are on the ballot.
-(F.S.
-101.021)
+Voters without party affiliation are not eligible to vote for party candidates and voters who belong to a minor party can only vote for party candidates if those candidates are on the ballot in accordance with Florida Statute 101.021.

 To make changes to their party affiliation, voters must notify the Supervisor of Elections office by completing and signing a new voter registration application form or other signed written notice that contains your date of birth or voter registration number.
 You cannot change your party at the polling place.
-To be eligible for a Primary Election, a party change must be made at least 29 days before the Primary Election.
-(F.S.
-97.1031)
+To be eligible for a Primary Election, a party change must be made at least 29 days before the Primary Election as addressed in Florida Statute 97.1031.

 A provisional ballot is an alternative voting method for a voter whose eligibility is in question or cannot be verified at their polling site.
 Provisional ballots help protect against voter fraud and are governed by state law (see F.S.
 101.048).
 For more information about provisional ballots, visit our Provisional Voting page.